cyclope205/changelog-traduction/README.md

 2. Restart Home Assistant (a full restart — reloading the integration alone won't pick up new files).
 3. Add the integration as above.

+### Privacy

+- This integration is read-only: it never installs updates, never touches your configuration, and never controls any device.
+- The release notes text (fetched from GitHub, Supervisor, or the Home Assistant release-notes page) is sent to whichever **AI Task entity you configured** so it can translate/summarize it.
+Depending on the provider you chose (Google Gemini, OpenAI, a local Ollama model, etc.), that text may leave your Home Assistant instance to reach that provider's servers — the same way it would for any automation you build with that AI Task entity.
+- Nothing is sent anywhere if there is no pending update, and no other data (entities, history, personal information) is ever included.

 ### Known limitations

 - Add-on changelog access relies on an internal, undocumented part of the `hassio` integration — if a future HA release changes it, this simply falls back to the generic message, without breaking anything else.